You are here

 Prize-winning pianist Tatiana Tessman has performed on such stages including Carnegie Weill Hall, Big Hall of Moscow Conservatory, the Seoul Arts Center and La Scala in Italy.

-She has toured throughout Russia, Germany, Italy, Latin America, Korea and the United States and has had solo appearances with the Bavarian Radio Symphony Orchestra, World Symphony in Cincinnati, Shreveport Symphony, Uruguay Philharmonic Symphony, Panama Philharmonic Symphony, Korea W. Phillharmonic and the Russian Philharmonic Symphony Orchestra.
+She has toured throughout Russia, Germany, Italy, Latin America, Korea and the United States and has had solo appearances with the Bavarian Radio Symphony Orchestra, World Symphony in Cincinnati, Shreveport Symphony, Uruguay Philharmonic Symphony, Panama Philharmonic Symphony, Korea W. Philharmonic and the Russian Philharmonic Symphony Orchestra.

 Tessman has collaborated with renowned Russian conductors including Vladimir Ponkin, Alexander Skulsky, Murad Annamamedov, and Mark Kadin and has participated in master classes with Boris Berman, Fou Tsong, Sequeira Costa, and Willam G. Nabore.